Children around the world

 Boy in the city of Bandar Shah, south-east of the Caspian Sea.
 (Photo copyright © by Kaj Halberg)

 The Lur are a people, living in the Zagros Mountains, south-western Iran.
-My rather bizarre adventures in this area are related on the page Travel episodes – Iran 1973: In the mountains of Luristan.
+My at times rather bizarre adventures in this area are related on the page Travel episodes – Iran 1973: In the mountains of Luristan.

 Lur herding boys, two of them wearing huge traditional herders’ felt cloaks.
 (Photo copyright © by Kaj Halberg)